MiDev7/MiDev7/README.md

 ### Hi there 👋, My name is Mikaia

-I am a apprentice software engineer.
+I am a software engineer with an interest in website development and AI-solutions development.
 My background is in Graphic Design and classical, jazz musician (piano).
 I am more than thrilled to start this new journey.